-However, for the past number of years I have been studying with Diane Long of Italy.
-Diane is a long-time devotee to the teachings and yoga of Vanda Scaravelli, and was her student for over 23 years, until Vanda’s death at the age of 91.
-Scaravelli’s influential book "Awakening the Spine", published in 1995, provided a precis for a new way of working through gravity and breath, and within the natural abilities and function of the body and spine.
+For the past the past number of years I have been studying with Diane Long, a lifetime devotee to the teaching and yoga of Vanda Scaravelli.
+Diane was Vanda’s student for over 23 years, until Vanda’s death at the age of 91.
+Scaravelli’s influential book, “Awakening the Spine,” provided a précis for a new way of working through gravity and breath, and within the natural abilities and function of the body and spine.
 But the book only hints at the practice that comes from the work.